m4d3bug/m4d3bug.github.io/source/_posts/hello-gitlab.md

 ## Done

-Now the custom domain name and CI are in effect, and a clean master branch is kept for rollback.
+Now the custom domain name and CI/CD are in effect, and a clean master branch is kept for rollback.
 When everything is good with the commit, you can choose merge beta to the master branch, by executing the following command.

 ``` bash
 ~/m4d3bug.gitlab.ios# git checkout master